rasika2012/openchoreo/samples/deploying-applications/use-prebuilt-image/github-issue-reporter-task/README.md

 - The value should be in the format `value=<secret_value>`.
 This means we store only one key-value pair in each secret.
   This is to keep the compatibility with other key-value stores and provide a clear separation of the secrets.

-## Deploying the ConfigurationGroups and the Task
+## Deploy the ConfigurationGroups and the Task

 For simplicity, this sample provides a [single YAML](github-issue-reporter.yaml) file that contains the both the ConfigurationGroups and the Task.